ziggiman/Docker_GenericWebdev/README.md

 4a) Language -> PHP -> Debug -> Xdebug section: Enable Xdebug on port 9000 (or what is used in xdebug.remote_port directive).
 Allow external connections.
 4b) Language -> PHP -> Servers: Add a set of settings.
 The "Name" must match the one used in the PHP_IDE_CONFIG envvar (in this example: SomeName).
 Add a mapping between the location of document root on your host and to the absolute path on the docker image.
 Like e:\phpstormprojects\project\htdocs --> /var/www/awesomeproject.
 Host is localhost:9000.

+Solving problems with XDebug:
+In "PhpStorm -> Run -> Web Server Debug Validation" you can get valuable info in case things are not working properly!

 Don't forget to click the "start listening" button to make sure your IDE is in fact listening.
 Found in the topbar.